-The Sound Ethnography Project is a sonic mapping experiment in novel ethnographic methods and forms.
-We are anthropology graduate students primarily at the University of California-Irvine engaged in doctoral research.
-We are scattered over the continents and the Internet.
+The Sound Ethnography Project is an experiment in engaging with sound to produce novel ethnographic methods and forms.
+The project began out of the University of California, Irvine through the collaborative initiative of graduate students in anthropology.
+We are scattered over continents.
 To take advantage of our distant geographies, a few of us thought of what sort of collaboration or larger project would be possible.

 We will record a path or a point.
 Some will walk, bike, or drive their route while recording the soundscape.
 Others will pause at a specific place to record the sounds drifting through or created in that particular place.
 We are interested in the relationships between sound and space.